 The duration of the cardiology fellowship program is three years, with a maximum of three positions offered each academic year.
 The appointment to the fellowship program is renewable each year on the basis of satisfactory performance.
 A California medical license is required prior to beginning fellowship training at Loma Linda.
 All applicants must participate in the National Resident Matching Program.
 Applications for the National Resident Matching Program can be obtained by writing the National Resident Matching Program, 2501 M Street, NW, Suite 1, Washington, DC 20037-1307, or by calling (202) 828-0676.

 Photocopies of documentation are acceptable during the application process, however, an applicant who is accepted for training must provide ORIGINAL or CERTIFIED COPY (certifying document is an exact copy of the original) of all documentation shown with * below.
-Original documentation may be presented to the LLUMC House Staff Office.

 The fellowship program accepts applications through ERAS (Electronic Residency Application Service).
 The application and all supporting documents must be submitted to ERAS.
 The following items are necessary for completion of the application: